-PLO NO. Upon Completion of M.Sc Physics Degree Programme, the Graduates will be able to: PLO 1: Disciplinary Knowledge Acquire in-depth scientific knowledge in the core areas of study.
-PLO 2: Creative Thinking and Practical Skills / Problem Solving Skills PLO 3: Sense of inquiry Enrich skills of observation to draw logical inferences from scientific experiments/ programming and skills of creative thinking to develop novel ideas.
-Hone problem solving skills in theoretical, experimental and computational areas and to apply them in real life situations.
-Develop the capability for raising appropriate and Skilled Communicator / Research, Innovation and Entrepreneurship Develop the capability for faising appropriate questions relating to the current/emerging issues encountered in the scientific field and to plan, execute and express the results of experiments / investigations through technical writings as well as through oral presentations.
-Design innovations for exploring the unexplored areas in diverse fields to accomplish socially relevant and economically beneficial innovative research projects.
+PLO Upon completion of M.Sc.
+Degree Programmes, the graduates will be able to: PLO 1 Disciplinary Knowledge • Acquire in-depth scientific knowledge in the core areas of study.
+PLO 2 Creative Thinking and Practical Skills / Problem Solving Skills • Enrich skills of observation to draw logical inferences from scientific experiments /programming and skills of creative thinking to develop novel ideas. • Hone problem solving skills in theoretical, experimental and computational areas and to apply them in real life situations.
+PLO 3 Sense of inquiry and Skilled Communicator / Research, Innovation and Entrepreneurship Develop the capability for raising appropriate questions relating to the current/emerging issues encountered in the scientific field and to plan, execute and express the results of experiments / investigations through technical writings as well as through oral presentations. • Design innovations for exploring the unexplored areas in diverse fields to accomplish socially relevant and economically beneficial innovative research projects.
 Become a skilled entrepreneur for launching start-up / business ventures to improve the economy of the nation.
-PLO 4: Ethical Awareness/Team Work / Environmental Conservation and Sustainability Equip them for conducting work as an individual / as a member, or as a leader in diverse teams upholding values such as honesty and precision, and thus preventing unethical behaviours such as fabrication, falsification, misrepresentation of data, plagiarism etc. to ensure academic integrity.
-Realise that environment and humans are dependent on one another and to know about the responsible management of our ecosystem for survival, and for the well-being of the future generation as well.
-PLO 5: Digital Literacy / Self-Directed / Learning /Usage of ICT / Lifelong Learning Get access to digital resources, to use them judiciously for updation of knowledge and also to engage in remote/ independent learning.
-Inculcate the habit of learning continuously through the effective adoption of ICT to update knowledge in the emerging areas in Sciences for inventions/discoveries so that the knowledge transferred from laboratory to land would yield fruitful results for the betterment of global society.
+PLO 4 Ethical Awareness / Team Work / Environmental Conservation and Sustainability • Equip them for conducting work as an individual / as a member, or as a leader in diverse teams upholding values such as honesty and precision, and thus preventing unethical behaviours such as fabrication, falsification, misrepresentation of data, plagiarism etc. to ensure academic integrity. • Realise that environment and humans are dependent on one another and to know about the responsible management of our ecosystem for survival, and for the well-being of the future generation as well.
+PLO 5 Digital Literacy/Self-Directed Learning/Usage of ICT/Lifelong Learning • Get access to digital resources, to use them judiciously for updation of knowledge and also to engage in remote/ independent learning. • Inculcate the habit of learning continuously through the effective adoption of ICT to update knowledge in the emerging areas in Sciences for inventions/discoveries so that the knowledge transferred from laboratory to land would yield fruitful results for the betterment of global society.
+L I aidal legate for the betterment of Stobal society.